-The amendments are applied retrospectively for annual periods beginning on or after 1 January 2023, with early application permitted.
+The amendments are applied retrospectively for annual periods beginning on or after January 1, 2023, with early application permitted.

-The Company will continue its assessment and will finalize the same upon the effectivity of these amendments.
+The Company will continue its assessment and will finalize the same upon the effectivity of this amendment.

 Amendments to PAS 16, Property, Plant and Equipment - Proceeds before Intended Use